How to Embroider Letters [+ FREE Template!]

 3. Satin Stitch: For Filling Areas

 The satin stitch is my absolute favourite.
-It’s quite time-consuming and uses a lot of thread, but is so beautiful that it’s totally worth it.
+It’s quite time-consuming and uses a lot of thread, but these straight stitches are so beautiful that it’s totally worth it.

 It’s important to use an outline when sewing the satin stitch to make sure that your edges stay even.
 Personally, I prefer to sew over the outline stitches to hide them, but you can sew inside the marked area if you prefer.